larseggert/bcp45bis/draft-eggert-bcp45bis.md

   list for a given IETF meeting.

-- Announcements of conferences, events, or activities that are sponsored or endorsed by the Internet Society or the IETF, although the IETF announcement list {{IETF-ANNOUNCE}} is the preferred list for these.
+- Announcements of conferences, events, or activities that are sponsored or endorsed by the IETF, IRTF, IAB or the Internet Society, although the IETF announcement list {{IETF-ANNOUNCE}} is the preferred list for these.

 - Discussions of IETF direction, policy, and the standards process in general, when a more suitable list (such as the discussion list for IETF LLC